 For the construction and operation of nuclear installations, conventional technical standards apply as a supplement.
-This is particularly the case for the national standards of the German Institute for Standardization (DIN) as well as the international standards of ISO and IEC (International Electrotechnical Commission).
+This is particularly the case for the national standards of the German Institute for Standardization (DIN) as well as the international standards of ISO (International Organization for Standardization) and IEC (International Electrotechnical Commission).